Gil Brother

-Jaime Gil da Costa (born July 29, 1957), better known as Gil Brother, Brother Away, Away de Petrópolis, Away Nilzer or simply as Away, is a Brazilian actor, humorist, dancer and YouTuber.
-Known for his quirky, no-nonsense demeanor, acerbic sense of humor, and frequent reliance on foul language and malapropisms, he reached fame during his stint as a member of the comedy troupe Hermes & Renato from 2002 to 2008.
+Jaime Gil da Costa (29 July 1957 – 3 December 2023), known variously as Gil Brother, Brother Away, Away de Petrópolis, Away Nilzer or simply as Away, was a Brazilian actor, humourist, dancer and YouTuber.
+Known for his quirky, no-nonsense demeanour, acerbic sense of humour, and frequent reliance on foul language and malapropisms, he reached fame during his stint as a member of the comedy troupe Hermes & Renato from 2002 to 2008, gaining further proeminence in the early 2010s after joining YouTube.

-Biography
+Life and career

-Jaime Gil da Costa was born in Petrópolis, Rio de Janeiro on July 29, 1957 to machinist Augusto Carneiro da Costa and housewife Vânia Maria Pacheco Costa.
+Jaime Gil da Costa was born in Petrópolis, Rio de Janeiro on 29 July 1957, to machinist Augusto Carneiro da Costa and housewife Vânia Maria Pacheco Costa.
 Raised in poverty from childhood, he had to work to make ends meet – initially selling sweets made by his mother in the streets, and later as a flanelinha.
 By 1985, Gil had acquired a passion for dancing; he was inspired by soul and funk artists such as Little Richard and James Brown which he grew up listening to, and he began performing in commercial spaces and bus stations for money.
 He frequently clashed with the police and ended up being arrested multiple times.
 Due to his tendency to get into brawls, he suffered a retinal detachment in his left eye which made it blind.
 It was around this time when he received his nickname "Brother Away", because of his typical shouts of "Away!" as he danced.
 Later, he turned this into his catchphrase.

 In 2002, the comedy troupe Hermes & Renato, which Gil had long been acquainted with, invited him to be a member.
-Initially, he played one-time characters.
-He left the troupe in 2008 citing creative differences as well as contractual and payment issues.
+Initially, he played one-time characters for their sketches, the most memorable of them being the lawyer "Dr. Gilmar" for their parodic telenovela Sinhá Boça, until he began hosting his own, such as the fan-favorite "Cozinha do Away".
+He abruptly cut ties with the troupe in 2008 citing creative differences as well as contractual and payment issues; according to Gil, he was being underpaid, and compared his tenure with the troupe to "slave labor".
+He also ended up suing them, but the lawsuit did not move forward.
 His allegations would later be rebutted by Hermes & Renato (then called "Banana Mecânica") in 2011.
-After eventually making amends, Gil later appeared in many runs of the troupe's theater play Uma Tentativa de Show beginning in 2019.
+After eventually making amends, Gil later appeared in many runs of the troupe's theatre play Uma Tentativa de Show beginning in 2019.

 Following his experience with Hermes & Renato, Gil announced he no longer intended to appear in media, but in 2011 the video production company Jigsaw Produções invited him to open his own YouTube channel, the "Canal Away".
-Jigsaw ended their contract with Gil in 2014 and deleted his channel, alleging he failed to fulfill certain obligations.
-The following year, Gil opened a new channel on his own.
+Jigsaw ended their contract with Gil in 2013 and deleted his channel, alleging he failed to fulfill certain obligations and explaining their reasoning in an over 30-minute YouTube video.
+In 2015, Gil opened a new channel on his own, with the aid of his family.